kawaharas/CLCL/VFIVE.md

 # How to build VFIVE using CLCL

-&nbsp; VFIVE is an interactive visualization software for CAVE-type VR systems.
+VFIVE is an interactive visualization software for CAVE-type VR systems.
-&nbsp; It was develeped by Akira Kageyama (Kobe University) and Nobuaki Ohno (University of Hyogo).
+It was develeped by Akira Kageyama (Kobe University) and Nobuaki Ohno (University of Hyogo).
-&nbsp; For details of VFIVE, please see the following paper;
+For details of VFIVE, please see the following paper;

-&nbsp; &nbsp; A. Kageyama, Y. Tamura, T. Sato:
+&nbsp; A. Kageyama, Y. Tamura, T. Sato:
-&nbsp; &nbsp; Visualization of Vector Field by Virtual Reality,
+&nbsp; Visualization of Vector Field by Virtual Reality,
-&nbsp; &nbsp; Pro-gress of Theoretical Physics Supplement, 138 (2000), 665-673.
+&nbsp; Pro-gress of Theoretical Physics Supplement, 138 (2000), 665-673.

 ## Download Source code